jphouminh71/csci3308_fall19/README.md

 ```
 node server.js
 ```
-  To view locally go to "http://localhost:5000/" to view the homepage and navigate to the login/signup page
+  To view locally go to "http://localhost:5000/" to view the homepage after running the previous command and navigate to the login/signup page